selfdriven-foundation/selfdriven-network/docs/pages/infra-interface-handshake.md

 ### .selfdriven Top-Tevel-Domain (TLD)

-The selfdriven Foundation owns the Handshake top-level-domain.
+The selfdriven Foundation owns the *.selfdriven* Handshake top-level-domain.

 We plan to use it as part of the selfdriven.network descentralised resource address system, but the interim we have set up redirects from Handshake DNS to [ICANN DNS](https://www.icann.org/resources/pages/dns-2022-09-13-en?utm_source=chatgpt.com):